codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 .. literalinclude:: validation/022.php

 So it will ignore the row in the database that has ``id=4`` when it verifies the email is unique.

+.. note:: Since v4.3.5, if the placeholder (``id``) value does not pass the
+    validation, the placeholder would not be replaced.

 This can also be used to create more dynamic rules at runtime, as long as you take care that any dynamic keys passed in don't conflict with your form data.